jrpotter/notebook/notes/algebra/floor-ceiling.md

 %%ANKI
 Basic
 What is the ceiling of $x$?
-Back: The least integer greater than $x$.
+Back: The least integer greater than or equal to $x$.
 Reference: Ronald L. Graham, Donald Ervin Knuth, and Oren Patashnik, *Concrete Mathematics: A Foundation for Computer Science*, 2nd ed (Reading, Mass: Addison-Wesley, 1994).
 <!--ID: 1708110779663-->
 END%%